lab1092/blender-manual_ja/manual/textures/mapping/uv/applying_image.rst

    The new Image dialogue

-When you select :guilabel:`New Image` you are presented with several options.
-This :guilabel:`Generated` image can also be modified afterward in the :guilabel:`Properties Panel`:
+When you select *New Image* you are presented with several options.
+This *Generated* image can also be modified afterward in the *Properties Panel*:

 Image Name
    Set the name if the generated image